pwnerblu/ios7resources-ipad1/README.md

 Baseband querying may fail on cellular iPad 1 during restore.
 (Just patched, uncertain if it may happen)

+Activation will not work on Cellular iPad 1, though activation may work fine on iPad 1 Wi-Fi models. (there is a hacktivation option for cellular iPad 1 though)

 # Is this untethered?

 Yes!
 This uses the 5.1.1 iBoot exploit to untether it.